Arun planning applications: Here’s the latest list of submissions across the district

 Rustington

-R/107/25/HH: 37 Knightscroft Avenue, Rustington.
-Single storey front porch, side/rear extension and replacement detached garage, following demolition of existing.
-Alterations to external materials, including replacement rooftiles, fenestration and rendering.
+R/115/25/HH: 14 Ruston Park, Rustington.
+Removal of the existing conservatory.
+Single storey side and rear extension.
+New rooflights and rear dormer.

-R/110/25/HH: 37 Jubilee Avenue, Rustington.
-Loft conversion including hip to gable extension.
-Alterations to existing porch and fenestration.
-Demolition of existing rear conservatory and construction of new single storey rear extension.
+R/118/25/HH: Jasmine, 9 Pigeonhouse Lane, Rustington.
+Demolition of existing conservatory and construction of new single storey extension on the same footprint.

 Walberton